AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 - *effect_name*:
 - *metadata*:
 - *name*:
 - *time_scalar*: Linear time scalar applied to clip.
-2.0 = double speed, 0.5 = half speed.
+2.0 means the clip occupies half the time in the parent item, i.e. plays at double speed, 0.5 means the clip occupies twice the time in the parent item, i.e. plays at half speed.

 Note that adjusting the time_scalar of a :class:`~LinearTimeWarp` does not affect the duration of the item this effect is attached to.
 Instead it affects the speed of the media displayed within that item.